EwanColquhoun/loadsheet-planner/README.md

 1. Navigate to the "Deploy" section.
 2. Scroll down to "Deployment Method" and select "GitHub".
-3. Authorize the connection of Heroku to GitHub.
+3. Authorise the connection of Heroku to GitHub.
 4. Search for your GitHub repository name, and select the correct repository.
 5. For Deployment there are two options, Automatic Deployments or Manual.
     - Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.